Ovens & Murray Football Netball League: Beginnings of the O&MFA

 Organised competition in the area started as the "Ovens & Murray Football Association" in 1893, with the following foundation clubs – Beechworth Wanderers, Chiltern, Eldorado, Rutherglen, Wangaratta City and Wangaratta West End, with Beechworth Football Club winning premierships in 1893 and 1894 and Rutherglen winning thirteen O&MFA flags between 1895 and 1915.

-In 1910, the O&MFA had only three teams – Albury, Excelsior and Rutherglen with Rutherglen winning the premiership.
+In 1910, the O&MFA had only three teams – Albury, Excelsior and Rutherglen, with Rutherglen winning the premiership.

-Then in 1911, both Excelsior and Rutherglen applied to enter the Rutherglen and District Football Association.
+In 1911, both Excelsior and Rutherglen applied to enter the Rutherglen and District Football Association.
 As a result, the O&MFL folded, with local teams attempting to apply to play in the Rutherglen & DFA.
 A ballot took place at a Rutherglen & DFA meeting on 29 April at Mackay's Hotel, Rutherglen which resulted in Balldale, North Albury, Rutherglen, South Albury and Wodonga being refused admission to join the association.
 Corowa, Excelsior and Lake Rovers were club's that were admitted.
 In 1911, the Albury Football Club was planning to divide the club into South Albury and North Albury teams, but as they were not admitted into the Rutherglen & DFA, the club went into recess in 1911.
 Rutherglen FC also went into recess in 1911.

 Albury FC and Rutherglen FC were admitted into the Rutherglen & DFA in 1912.

 In 1913, the Rutherglen & DFA consisting of the following teams – Albury, Balldale, Border United, Howlong, Lake Rovers and Rutherglen, with Albury defeating Rutherglen in the grand final at the Albury Sportground.

 The competition reformed under the Ovens & Murray Football Association banner again in 1914, involving the following five teams: Albury, Border United, Howlong, Lake Rovers and Rutherglen.
 Balldale FC entered the Coreen & District Football League in 1914.

 In 1915, Beechworth Football Club and Wangaratta Football Club returned to play in the O&MFA.
 Howlong Football Club entered the Chiltern & District Football Association and went onto win the premiership, while Rutherglen defeated Lake Rovers in the O&MFA grand final played at Rutherglen.